Liam-F/HLTV-Scraper/readme.md

 ### Arguments

 The script can take 2 arguments: `check` and `notab`.
 Using `start.py check` will only check how many new matches need to be downloaded and do nothing else. `start.py notab` will let the script run but will disable the tabulation.
+I recommend adding these aliases to your `.bash_profile`:

+    alias scheck='cd Code/Python/HLTV\ Scraper && python3 start.py check'

+    alias snotab='cd Code/Python/HLTV\ Scraper && python3 start.py notab'

+    alias scraper='cd Code/Python/HLTV\ Scraper && python3 start.py'

 ## Getting New Matches